Saint Catherine, Egypt: Modern township and tourist attractions

-Geography and climate
+Geography

-Köppen-Geiger climate classification system classifies the climate as desert (BWk).
+Köppen-Geiger climate classification system classifies the climate as desert (BWh).
 Saint Catherine has the coldest nights of any city in Egypt, and its humidity is very low.
 The highest mountain ranges in Egypt surround the town, with many smaller valleys leading from the basin to the mountains in all directions.
 The township is at an elevation of 1600 m.
 The high altitude of the town and the high mountain ranges which surround it provide a pleasant climate with mild summer nights and relatively cool winter days.
 The nights can get very cold on rare occasions, making it sometimes necessary to heat buildings and public places.
 Saint Catherine is considered to be one of the coldest towns in Egypt along with Nekhel and other locales in mountainous Sinai.
 Saint Catherine receives infrequent snowfalls during December, January, and February, however, snow has also occurred in late autumn and early spring.

 Saint Catherine Town lies at the foot of the Sinai high mountain region, the "Roof of Egypt", where Egypt's highest mountains are found.

 The town also puts pressure on the water resources, as groundwater in the valley is from the mountains.
 As of September 28, 2011, water from the Nile is being transported to Saint Catherine via a pipeline, built with the help of the European Union.